Thursday, December 11, 2008

 Purpose: An urging to "contend for the faith" in the midst of people who are working to deceive people about the true identity of Jesus, and to deceive people about the grace of God.

-What kind of book?: A general epistle with a specific lesson.
+What kind of book?: A general Epistle with a specific lesson.

 Hunter Irvine